-A pooled analysis of data from five studies found that levels of blood testosterone may modestly increase breast cancer risk in premenopausal women .

-For a summary of research studies on blood androgen levels and breast cancer risk, visit the Breast Cancer Research Studies section.

-**Draft 3:**

 A pooled analysis of data from five studies found that higher levels of blood testosterone may modestly increase breast cancer risk before menopause .

 For a summary of research studies on blood androgen levels and breast cancer risk, visit the Breast Cancer Research Studies section.